solangek/add-servlet-rest/README.md

 # add servlet
-a simple JSON servlet that can add two numbers
+A simple JSON servlet that can add two numbers.
 React client is available in repo add-servlet-client